microsoft/onnxruntime/docs/tutorials/web/build-web-app.md

 ### Outputs

 The output of a model vary, and most need their own post-processing code.
-Refer to the above tutorial as an example of Javascript post processing.
+Refer to the above tutorial as an example of JavaScript post processing.

 ## Bundlers